Ciputra World Surabaya

 Ciputra World Surabaya (Mall) is a mall in Surabaya, Indonesia.
-Officially opened on 22 July 2011, it is located in a super-block at the gate of West Surabaya in Mayjend Sungkono.
-Ciputa World Surbaya was built on a 9 hectare site in a Central Business District area and developed by Dr. HC.
+Officially opened on 22 July 2011, it is located in a super-block in Southwest Surabaya along Jalan Mayjen Sungkono.
+Ciputra World Surbaya was built on a 9 hectare site in a Central Business District area and developed by Dr. HC.
 Ir.
 Ciputra.
 It is currently the 14th largest building in the world based on floor area.

-Cipurtra World Surabaya was architecturally designed by an architecture firm based in Singapore, DP Architects, which it has also designed The Dubai Mall, Suntec City and Esplanade – Theatres on the Bay – Singapore.
+Ciputra World Surabaya was architecturally designed by an architecture firm based in Singapore, DP Architects, which it has also designed The Dubai Mall, Suntec City and Esplanade – Theatres on the Bay – Singapore.

-Built in a super-block area, this mall is surrounded by a hotel, residential and office towers, such as Ciputra World Surabaya Hotel, The Via and The Vue Apartments, Skyloft – The Voila Apartment.
-In the third phase of its development, the mall now contains a Multifunction Hall, Office Tower, Vieloft, The Vertu Apartment and Sky Residence.
+This mall is located in a super-block area and is encompassed by various establishments, including a hotel, residential and office towers, like Ciputra World Surabaya Hotel, The Via and The Vue Apartments, as well as Skyloft - The Voila Apartment.
+Following its third phase of development, the mall now features a Multifunction Hall, Office Tower, Vieloft, The Vertu Apartment, and Sky Residence.

 The Extension Mall was opened on 30 March 2021 and houses clothing-retail brand stores including IKEA, restaurants and facilities such as an Outdoor Park, Outdoor Car Parking and a Skylight Garden in the dining area on the 3rd floor, as well as a dining area that contains alfresco seatings.